dkackman/chia-dotnet/README.md

 ### Tests

 There are various unit and integration tests in the test project that have example usage.
-Tests attributes with `[TestCategory("Integration")]` will use the local install of chia and the mainnet configuration to resolve RPC endpoints.

-Tests decorated with `[TestCategory("CAUTION")]` update the state of whatever they are interacting with.
-Run these tests with caution.
-If run against a production node on `mainnet`, they might change things, up to and including deleting keys or sending chia out of your wallet.
+Some tests might be set to skip because they either need input data specific to a wallet or they may be destructive.

 ### Some Notes About Types and Naming